Skip to content

 • Regulator (ARCEP, European authorities, African authorities): issues the band usage authorisation to the operator, sets the conditions for placement on the market of terminal equipment (RED in Europe).

-• Operator (Orange): operates the network, decides which equipment is accepted on this network, in compliance with regulatory constraints and with its own technical policies.
+• Operator (Orange): operates the network, decides which equipment it labels and lists, in compliance with regulatory constraints and with its own technical policies.

 • Device manufacturer: must satisfy both.
-RED or equivalent local compliance for placement on the market, Orange acceptance for network admission.
+RED or equivalent local compliance for placement on the market, Orange validation for a serene deployment on the network.

 For the African affiliates, the regulator is local (ANRT in Morocco, ARTCI in Cote d'Ivoire, ART in Cameroon, ARTP in Senegal, NTRA in Egypt, TRC in Jordan and so on).
-The Orange acceptance programme can be common to the group, but the regulator side is multiple.
-A pan-Orange Africa dossier must be aligned on each national authority in addition to the operator acceptance.
+The Orange validation programme can be common to the group, but the regulator side is multiple.
+A pan-Orange Africa dossier must be aligned on each national authority in addition to the operator validation.

 Assuming Orange France covers Orange Africa